Embracing Our Potential

 A ten-year tourism strategy for the Thompson Okanagan Region

-TOTA is now four years into the 10-year strategy to grow the volume of new and returning visitors to the Thompson Okanagan region.
+TOTA is now in its fifth year of implementing the 10-year strategy to grow the volume of new and returning visitors to the Thompson Okanagan region.

 Key programs have been developed to support the implementation of the strategy, to truly embrace our potential.

 We have increased the recognition of the area as a world-class destination across the globe.
 We will continue to do so, as well as increase awareness of the unique experiences that awaits our visitors year round — not just during the peak months of the year.

 The Thompson Okanagan is one of the leading tourist destinations in the world.
 In 2010 tourism generated over $1.7 billion to the regional economy.
 We are attracting 3.5 million visitors per year, and tourism employs approximately 15,000 people in our region.